Jonofsun/GA_CustomList/README.md

 # Enhanced Tutorial: Creating a Custom List Class in C#

 ## Introduction
-This tutorial will guide you through creating a `CustomList` class in C#.
-Custom list classes are essential for handling collections of data with specific behaviors and properties.
-This class will manage a collection of generic objects, offering functionalities like adding, removing items, and tracking their count.
+In this tutorial, you'll learn to create a `CustomList` class in C#, a versatile tool for managing collections of generic objects.
+This class will feature advanced functionalities like dynamic resizing, adding items at specific indexes, and more.

 ## Requirements

 1. **Create a new console application** named `GA_CustomList_YourName`.
-2. **Follow the step-by-step instructions**.
+2. Implement the specified functionality.
 3. **Upload to GitHub** and submit the repository link in Canvas.

 ---

 ### Starting Code
-Begin with a standard console application structure in your `Program.cs` file:
+Begin with a basic console application structure in your `Program.cs` file:

 ```csharp
 using System;